On a class of conserved phase field systems with a maximal monotone perturbation: Sliding mode control

 whence, by comparison of every term in \eqref{iniziale3-uni1-rho}, we conclude that

 \paragraph{Existence of sliding mode.} Due to \eqref{0}, \eqref{convergenzadif} and \eqref{intermezzo8serio}, we can rewrite \eqref{iniziale1-uni1-rho} in the form

 with

-where $c$ depends only on the structure and the data involved in the statement.
-In order to prove the existence of sliding mode, we fix the constant $c$ appearing in \eqref{slidingstima} and set
+where $c$ depends o nly o n the structure and the data invo lved in the statement.
+In o rder to pro ve the existence o f sliding mo de, we fix the co nstant $c$ appearing in \eqref{slidingstima} and set

 and assume $\rho>\rho^*$.
 We also set